 Topical medications (applied to the skin)

 Steroid ointments, creams and lotions can be very effective in treating skin rashes.
 This means that they're especially useful in the treatment of inflammatory skin conditions such as psoriasis or any type of eczema.
-But for many other skin conditions they are useless or even harmful.
+But for many other skin conditions they are ineffective or even harmful.
 Acne, rosacea and infectious diseases such as a fungal skin infection can even be made worse by steroid medications.
-This is why it's important to have an exact before using steroids.
+So it's important to have an exact diagnosis before using steroids.

 Possible side effects

 The possible side effects of topical treatment with steroids are inflammations of the hair follicles, mild pigmentation disorders on the skin (white spots) and stretch marks.
 Many people are especially concerned about their skin getting thinner.
 If that happens, small, widened blood vessels under the skin that look like spiderwebs become visible (this is known as spider veins or teleangiectasia).
 But if topical steroids are used properly, the risk of these and other side effects is very small.
-The skin is also able to recover if the treatment is stopped when signs of thinning skin arise.
+And if the skin starts to change and the treatment is stopped, the skin can then recover.

-In order to avoid side effects, the strength of the steroid medication has to be adjusted to the thickness and sensitivity of the skin area to be treated.
+In order to avoid side effects, the strength of the steroid medication has to be suitable for the thickness and sensitivity of the skin area to be treated.

-Not all steroids are the same: There are more than 30 different glucocorticoid drugs of varying strength.
+Not all steroids are the same: There are more than 30 different glucocorticoid drugs of varying strength (potency).
 They are divided into four groups: